kalchakra13/DrugGPT/README.md

     │   └──source.md          # links to the source datasets and preprocessed datasets │
     ├── notebooks              # Folder for notebooks
-    │   └── evaluation.ipynb   # Notebook for evaluation
+    │   └── evaluation.ipynb   # Notebook for evaluation of benchmark models
     src
     ├── data
     │   ├── data_loader.py     # scripts for loading data